pirkus/pebbles/README.md

 # Pebbles

 A multitenant file processing progress tracking service built with Clojure and MongoDB that provides real-time monitoring and secure update capabilities.
-Now with a modern React-based UI for visualizing progress data.
+Features dual message queue support (SQS and Kafka) and a modern React-based UI for visualizing progress data.

 ## Overview